-Commencement at Williams is a moving and joyous occasion for families as well as for graduating seniors.
+Commencement at Williams is a moving and joyous occasion for families and friends as well as for graduating seniors.
 Here are resources and suggestions to help ensure the experience is comfortable and relaxing, as well as exciting, for all.
 If you are or your guests have accessibility needs, please visit our Accessibility for Guests page or reach out to us with any questions or concerns.

-And please share your experiences on Twitter, Facebook, Instagram and other social media using the hashtag #Williams2017.
+And please share your experiences on Twitter, Facebook, Instagram and other social media using the hashtag #Williams2022.

 Getting to Williamstown

-Various approaches–by trains, plains, automobiles, and buses–follow.
-Families flying into Albany or Hartford should keep in mind that ground transportation from those airports to Williamstown means renting a car or hiring a driver.
+Various approaches–by trains, planes, automobiles, and buses–follow.
+If you’re flying into Albany or Hartford, keep in mind that ground transportation from those airports to Williamstown means renting a car or hiring a driver.

 Where to Stay